joshgodsiff/airtasker-rate-limit/README.md

 I tried to keep it as composable as possible, so it's not tied to any particular server / framework.
 You could throw it into any old function call, and it would handle the rate-limiting just fine, although the response to the user as a result of being rate-limited is left up to the caller.

-Supplying an appropriate ID so that different callers can be distinguished is also left as an exercise for the caller.
+Supplying an appropriate ID so that different users can be distinguished is also left as an exercise for the caller.

 I tried to use a fairly functional style - although there's more mutable state drifting around than I'd like.
 Relatedly, the choice *not* to make use of JS's object-oriented features is also intentional.
 I'm quite happy to talk about that in an interview.